Awards and Commendations

 VBS Purvanchal University awarded President Ikeda an honorary degree of Doctor of Letters in recognition of his efforts to promote global peace.
 The presentation was made on 20 January 2001 by Vice Chancellor Prem Chand Patanjali at a special ceremony held at the Central Tower of Soka University in Hachioji, Tokyo.
 Dr Patanjali shared that he first became acquainted with President Ikeda in 1992, when the SGI leader was named a Most Distinguished Fellow of the Delhi School of Nonviolence in New Delhi.
 The educator characterized President Ikeda as a ‘Modern Gandhi’, and also described him as a ‘young man of 70 years’ and as ‘topmost’.

 At a function at Soka University in Tokyo, Bundelkhand University Vice Chancellor Ramesh Chandra presented an honorary degree of Doctor of Letters to President Ikeda.
 The delegation especially travelled to Tokyo to present the degree to President Ikeda.
-President Ikeda was also made Honorary Lifetime Professor from Bundelkhand University’s Ambedkar School of Social Sciences in recognition of his “outstanding contributions in opening society based on the philosophy of Buddhism, which firmly stands for equality and respect for life and peace in the world.”
+President Ikeda was also made Honorary Lifetime Professor from Bundelkhand University’s Ambedkar School of Social Sciences in recognition of his “outstanding contributions in opening society based on a humanistic philosophy, which firmly stands for equality and respect for life and peace in the world.”
 Rolls of honor were also presented to President Ikeda and Mrs Ikeda on the occasion.

-This noted Sanskrit institution conferred the degree of ‘Mahamahopadhyaya’, Doctor of Literature, on President Ikeda in recognition of his “significant contribution to enrichment of the stock of human knowledge, particularly in the field of Buddhist studies.”
+This noted Sanskrit institution conferred the degree of ‘Mahamahopadhyaya’, Doctor of Literature, on President Ikeda in recognition of his “significant contribution to enrichment of the stock of human knowledge.”
 Vice Chancellor Mr Mukherjee and university officials presented the award to President Ikeda at a special ceremony held at Soka University.